Tauseef11/AvgWordCountCalculator/README.md

 The app will notify the the user if lyrics for a particular song were not found or if there were no results found.
 The app will then give the user a choice to searhc again or exit the app.

-To run the tests, change to the AireLogic/AvgWordCountCalculator directory and execute the following command:
+To run the tests, change to the AvgWordCountCalculator directory and execute the following command:

 `dotnet build AvgWordCountCalculator.sln`